rtoal/carlos/README.md

 - A user-accessible top type, `any`
 - No billion dollar mistake!
 - Fully statically typed
-- Fully strongly typed (no implicit type conversions)
+- Fully strongly typed (no implicit type conversions, not even between `int` and `float`)
 - Type inference for local variables
-- Manifest types are required for empty arrays and empty optionals
+- Manifest types required for empty arrays and empty optionals
 - Fully first-class functions
-- Function assignment is covariant in return type, contravariant in parameter types
+- Function assignment covariant in return type, contravariant in parameter types
 - No explicit pointers
 - Sensible operators for optionals (`?.`, `?[]`, `??`)

 Carlos is completely null-safe.
 There is no `null` value, and no `null` reference of any kind.
-One can use optionals for information that is not required.
+Optionals are used for information that is not required.

 ## Building